festelo/h3_dart/h3_flutter/README.md

 );
 ```

-There are also few methods ported from JS library [Geojson2H3](https://github.com/uber/geojson2h3), to access them you should instantiate Geojson2H3 class using `const Geojson2H3(h3)`.
+There are also a few methods ported from the JS library [Geojson2H3](https://github.com/uber/geojson2h3).
+To access them, instantiate the `Geojson2H3` class using `const Geojson2H3(h3)`.
 It uses [package:geojson2h3](https://pub.dev/packages/geojson2h3) internally.

 ## Setup
 ### Mobile, Desktop

-Add `h3_flutter` package to `pubspec.yaml`, import it and load, no further actions required.
+Add `h3_flutter` package to `pubspec.yaml`, import it, and load, no further actions required.
 ```dart
 import 'package:h3_flutter/h3_flutter.dart';